dashpay/dash-roadmap/README.md

 <br /><a name="f26">26</a>: Using specialized state transition for maintenance functions Each component of masternode will run redundantly under a load balancer to allow for individual component failure without causing a cascade which creates an outage
 <br /><a name="f27">27</a>: Using third party API keys, allowing user to setup keys in settings then use from wallet seamlessly without ever leaving Dash.
 <br /><a name="f28">28</a>: By leveraging dapi and third party tools, we can deploy addons and a marketplace, which allows custom third party services to integrate directly in the wallet such as debit/credit cards and fiat bank account support
+<br /><a name="f29">29</a>: High-end quality processor like the Xeon, multi-core.
+Recommend to at least have 8 cores.